 There are plenty of thrills for the young and young-at-heart at the Elko County Fair’s carnival.
 A wrist-band pass buys you unlimited turns on a minimum of 16 rides, ranging from kiddie-coasters to some of the funnest thrill rides on the carnival circuit.
 Test your skill against the carnies and win big prizes at the carnival’s midway game booths.
 Round out your evening with a big ball of cotton candy – big enough to share with the kids.

 The carnival is open from 6:00 – 11:00 pm Friday, 1:00 – 11:00 pm Saturday and Sunday, and 1:00 – 7:00 pm Monday.
 Stop by the Fair office to pick them up for your family.

 If you’re looking for food on a stick or a place to buy the silliest hat in town, then the Elko County Fair’s commercial exhibitors will be happy to talk to you!
 Wander around and visit with vendors from all over the western US, and sample some of the crazy eats that can only be found at the Fair.

 From live music to pie-eating contests, this stage is the hottest new hangout at the Elko County Fair.
 Sit on the grassy lawn and watch while dance teams, cowboy poets, local musicians and kid competitors do their best to bring out the smiles.
-The Newmont Family Fun Stage is near the Home Arts buildings and the Fairground entrance arch.
+The Family Fun Stage is behind the Home Arts buildings near the Fairground entrance arch.
 The schedule will be posted at the stage... sign up there to compete for prizes!